 The beaches in Donousa

-Get ready for many tones of green and blue, crystal clear waters, hippies and a windy August.
+Get ready for many tones of green and blue, crystal clear waters, hippies, and a windy August.
 Our general impression of the beaches in Donousa is that they are very clean (although we did find some trash, but definitely nothing compared with a touristy destination like Mikonos or Santorini, for example).

 Regarding the nationality of the folks we met toasting under the sun, there were some foreigners, but we also heard a lot of Greek.
 Except for Stavros (the beach at the port), all the other beaches had fully naked bathers and this is the most natural thing, which gives Donousa a hippy-ish touch.
-Nobody takes stereos or speak loud.
+Nobody takes stereos or speaks loud.
 A peaceful vibe is real there.

-Unlike all the other beaches on the island, you have practically all the offers of bars and restaurants (and the minimarkets) at minutes from your towel.
-Just in front of the sea there is perhaps the most beautiful bar-restaurant of Donoussa: Corona Borealis.
+Unlike all the other beaches on the island, you have practically all the offers of bars and restaurants (and the minimarkets) minutes from your towel.
+Just in front of the sea, there is perhaps the most beautiful bar-restaurant of Donoussa: Corona Borealis.
 It has a yard with nice trees and a menu with a great offer of food and beverage.
 We had a goat dish (common there) and it was very tasty.

 On our second day in Donousa we started exploring the island on foot.
 Our first destination was Kedros beach at a 10-minute walk from our Studio.
 You can get there by the only road, get to a point where there is Agnanti Restaurant on your right (they only open for dinner) and a field with happy goats (they are very sociable!
 If you call, all of them come at once).
 Then you leave the main road and follow the path.
 You’ll eventually get to stone stairs that lead to an amazingly beautiful beach down there.

-Tip: don´t wear flip-flops for the trail.
+Tip: don’t wear flip-flops for the trail.
 Prefer proper adventure sandals or even sneakers.